chelcx2/CECS-323-Project-3/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

 Project 3: The Mongo Mash
-You may work on and submit this project with one other person.

-!!!!!
-BEFORE YOU SUBMIT YOUR ASSIGNMENT !!!!!
-Go to People and then at the top of the list of students, click on "Groups".
-Find an unclaimed Project 3 group and join it with your partner(s).
-DO THIS EVEN IF YOU ARE WORKING ALONE.

-You can now submit the assignment.

 Overview
 In this project, you will translate the Project 1 UML solution into MongoDB collections, using JSON schema documents that I will provide.
 You will write and submit JSON documents to represent several theater, film, and showing documents.
 You will design a JSON Schema for a collection of actors who are the "stars" of the films in the database, choosing Mongo-appropriate ways to represent the relationship between films and their starring actors.
 Finally, you will write a few simple MongoDB queries using the MONGOSH shell in Compass.